All Episodes

 You know, the very party that denied violence all throughout the summer that we were watching with our own eyes.

-New research paper from University of Utah criminal law professor Paul Cassell suggesting, yeah, all this gun violence that we've been watching in all these blue states, liberal cities run by liberal Democrats for decades.
+New research paper from University of Utah criminal law professor Paul Cassell suggesting, you know, all this gun violence that we've been watching in all these blue states, liberal cities run by liberal Democrats for decades.

-Approximately 710 additional people were murdered, and an additional 2,800 were shot in June and July of this summer.
+And the research contends that as a result of depolicing and a move away from proactive policing, approximately 710 additional people were murdered and an additional 2,800 were shot in June and July of this summer.

-The paper's entitled Explaining the Recent Homicide Spikes in U.S. Cities, the Minneapolis effect, the decline in proactive policing.
+The paper is entitled Explaining the Recent Homicide Spikes in U.S. Cities, the Minneapolis Effect, the Decline in Proactive Policing.

-One of the examples they use is New York, uh, the MYPD experienced a cut in overtime pay that he believes has contributed to the city's crime increase.
+One of the examples they use is New York, the NYPD experienced a cut in overtime pay that he believes has contributed to the city's crime increase.

 Well, they also cut it by a billion dollars.